Vaccinations

 Other recommended vaccinations:

-There are also vaccinations that make medical sense but are not (yet) recommended by the STIKO, such as the vaccination against meningococcus B and all travel vaccinations.
+There are also vaccinations that make medical sense but are not (yet) recommended by the STIKO such as all travel vaccinations.